achung89/react-futures/README.md

 ## Usage constraints

-Certain operations are constrained inside or outside render.
-For example, suspense operations are allowed only in render.
-Ex.
+There are 3 constraints that you should be aware of, with their respective workarounds.

+### 1. Getters are only allowed in render

+Due to the way that Concurrent Mode in React works, suspense operations (i.e. getters) are only allowed in the render function.
+For example:

 ```javascript
 const blogs = FutureBlogs()